LesTR/homeassistant-minimalistic-area-card/README.md

   area: living_room # area id of an existing area defined in HA. (optional)
   camera_image: camera.living_room # a camera entity to use as background (optional)
   camera_view: 'auto' # auto, live (optional)
-  icon: mdi:sofa (optional) Override the area icon.
+  icon: mdi:sofa #(optional) Override the area icon.
   show_area_icon: true # boolean (optional), default false.
 Show the are icon in the title.
-The top-level option icon can override the icon.
+The top-level option icon can override the icon defined in the area.
   shadow: true # Draws a drop shadow on icons (optional)
   hide_unavailable: false # Hide unavailable entities (optional, default false)
   state_color: true # enable or disable HA colors for all entities